 Students who remain on academic probation for two consecutive terms of enrollment shall be placed on academic suspension and shall not be eligible for enrollment in the subsequent academic term.
 Prior to reinstatement of eligibility for enrollment, the student placed on academic suspension shall be required to meet with the Vice President for Academic and Student Affairs or designee.
-Reinstatement of eligibility may occur after academic suspension at the discretion of the Vice President for Academic and Student Affairs, and restrictions shall be placed upon the maximum number of credit hours of enrollment permitted.
+Reinstatement of eligibility may occur after academic suspension at the discretion of the Vice President for Academic and Student Affairs on the discretion of the Vice President for Academic and Student Affairs, and restrictions shall be placed upon the maximum number of credit hours of enrollment permitted.